library(tidyverse)

 The aim is to have a method with adequate power to detect true associations, whilst controlling the type 1 error rate, the “false positive” reporting of associations that are not “truly” present.

-Results are surprisingly inconsistent across the different methods, as demonstrated this year in a fascinating analysis by Jacob Nearing and colleagues.
+Results are surprisingly inconsistent across the different methods, as demonstrated e.g. by Jacob Nearing and colleagues in 2022.

 So, what to do?